|55 Kenosia Avenue

 Affected individuals may also develop a fluid-filled cavity or cyst in the spinal cord (syrinx), a condition known as syringomyelia.
 This condition is chronic and a syrinx can expand over time.
 Syringomyelia can be associated with a variety of symptoms depending upon the size and specific location of the syrinx.
 Potential symptoms include loss of muscle mass, muscle weakness, numbness or decreased sensation especially to hot and cold, abnormal curvature of the spine (scoliosis), loss of bowel and bladder control, chronic pain, muscle contractions, uncoordinated movements (ataxia), and spasms and tightening of the muscles of the legs (spasticity).

 Some individuals have a condition related to syringomyelia known as hydromyelia, which is characterized by abnormal widening of the central canal of the spinal cord (the small canal running through the center of the spinal cord).
-This creates a cavity where cerebrospinal fluid can accumulate.
+These small cavities are filled with cerebrospinal fluid and their significance, if any, is not known.
 Some physicians use the terms syringomyelia or hydromyelia interchangeably.
 However, hydromyelia cavities connect to the fourth ventricle (an area in the brain that normally contains cerebrospinal fluid).
 Hydromyelia may also be present in infants and young children with or without brain abnormalities, such as Chiari malformation type II.
 The fluid-filled cavities in cases of syringomyelia often do not connect to any other fluid-filled areas or spaces and occur more often in adults than children.

 CHIARI MALFORMATION TYPE I